NyxHexen/CI_MS1_THH/readme.md

 1. Carousel -  consisting of 5 images intended to promote the events at the bar.
 To make it so the images can be focused `tabindex="0"` was added to each img container.
     - On desktop, the images are spread across the view width.
     - On mobile and tablet, utilises `flex-shrink: 1` which forces the images to fit to the container width, creating an overflow on the X axis, which we then use to our advantage by adding `overflow-x:scroll`, allowing us to scroll through that overflow.
 2. Sign Up form - consists of a trigger button and a form with multiple inputs, the form's visibility is controlled the same as the mobile nav burger menu.
 This was fairly challenging as I had no point of reference, so I had to logic my way into making the form behave the way I had envisioned.
-Possibly my favourite feature on the website.
+Possibly my favorite feature on the website.
 3. Event lists - two unordered lists, styled identically.
 The dark background of each item was added to improve contrast/accessibility and make it stand out.
 The list items have a :hover style to make them look like links.

 ### faq.html - FAQ